influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/output/graphite.md

     parent: output
 ---

-The Graphite data format is translated from Telegraf metrics using either the template pattern or tag support method.
+The Graphite data format is serialized from Telegraf metrics using either the template pattern or tag support method.
 You can select between the two methods using the [`graphite_tag_support`](#graphite-tag-support) option.
-When set, the tag support method is used, otherwise the [template pattern][templates]) is used.
+When set, the tag support method is used, otherwise the [template pattern][templates]) option is used.

 ## Configuration